nicupop729/space-travellers-hub/README.md

 ![screenshot](./src/assets/travellers-hub-missions.png)
 ![screenshot](./src/assets/travellers-hub-profile.png)

-It was build for a company that provides commercial and scientific space travel services.<br />The Rockets section displays a list of all available SpaceX rockets.
+The Rockets section displays a list of all available SpaceX rockets.
 Users can book each rocket by clicking the reservation button or cancel the previously made booking.<br />The Missions section displays a list of current missions along with their brief description and participation status.
 There is also a button next to each mission that allows users to join the selected mission or leave the mission the user joined earlier.

 ## Built With